allanlundhansen/chat-ontology-builder-backend/memory-bank/progress.md

 - External LLM provider integration
 - Vector database integration

-### Testing (Not Started)
+### Testing (In Progress)
-- Unit tests for individual components
+- Unit tests for individual components - **Basic validation queries implemented for Neo4j schema**
-- Integration tests for module interactions
+- Integration tests for module interactions - Not Started
-- Cognitive tests for reasoning capabilities
+- Cognitive tests for reasoning capabilities - Not Started
-- Performance and load testing
+- Performance and load testing - Not Started

 ## Known Issues

-As the project is still in the planning phase, there are no implementation issues yet.
-However, several technical challenges have been identified:
+As the project is still in early implementation, there are a few known technical challenges:

 1. **Neural-Symbolic Integration**: The bidirectional translation between neural embeddings and symbolic representations requires careful design
 2. **LLM Reliability**: Ensuring consistent and accurate outputs from LLMs will be challenging